alessandro308/apagiaro.it/_posts/2018-04-05-ChordSimulatorJS.md

 # Libraries and Frameworks used

 The components that I used:
- - BigNumber: I discover this library analyzing how Web3.JS (the standard library for the Smart Contract) manages the number that exceed the maxInt in Javascript.
+ - [BigNumber](https://github.com/MikeMcl/bignumber.js/): I discover this library analyzing how Web3.JS (the standard library for the Smart Contract) manages the number that exceed the maxInt in Javascript.
- - p5.js: already known since I discovered Coding Train Youtube Channel, I was searching for a project to use it
+ - [p5.js](https://p5js.org): already known since I discovered Coding Train Youtube Channel, I was searching for a project to use it
- - driven.js: a library to highlight some parts of the page and drive the user insede the website to explain something
+ - [driver.js](https://github.com/kamranahmedse/driver.js): a library to highlight some parts of the page and drive the user insede the website to explain something
- - p5.gui.js: a library that, combined with p5.js, permits to generate automatically some controls over a set of variables
+ - [p5.gui.js](https://github.com/bitcraftlab/p5.gui): a library that, combined with p5.js, permits to generate automatically some controls over a set of variables
+ - [Highcharts](https://www.highcharts.com): used to render the fantastic columns graphs

+ Don't forget to try it [here](https://apagiaro.it/chord/)